bqia823/Docker-note/Docker-note/05 Dockerfile Basics.md

 With Dockerfile, you can define and automate the process of creating Docker images, ensuring your application can be built and run consistently in any Docker-supported environment.

 Upload a JAR Package Using rz Command (Our Software)

 ![Diagram 45](../images/Picture45.png)
 ![Diagram 46](../images/Picture46.png)

-Create Dockerfile and Enter Insert Mode by clicking key 'i'.
+Create Dockerfile and Enter Insert Mode by clicking key 'i'

 ![Diagram 47](../images/Picture47.png)

 Write Dockerfile in Insert Mode and Save with :wq

 ![Diagram 48](../images/Picture48.png)

 Check Dockerfile

 ![Diagram 49](../images/Picture49.png)

 Build Image and Copy JAR Package to Container

 ![Diagram 50](../images/Picture50.png)
 ![Diagram 51](../images/Picture51.png)